🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 7. Audio/Video Detection

-Playing audio or video is usually disabled in headless mode.
-By trying to play audio or video, we can obviously detect whether the browser is headless or not.
+In headless mode, playing audio or video is usually disabled.
+By attempting to play audio or video, we can determine if the browser supports audio or video playback and thus if it is a headlesschrome.

 const isAudioVideoSupported = () => {